2015 Desert Vista Summer Math Academy

 Students can use this summer program to better prepare for the AIMS test as well as satisfy the new four year math requirement.
 Many universities require students to take at least Calculus and Statistics; both classes are offered at Desert Vista for our accelerated students.

-To register, please download the flyer from the link at the top of the page.
+To register, please download the flyer from the following link:

 Complete the flyer and return the bottom portion to the DV bookstore.